TryGhost/Ghost/CONTRIBUTING.md

 1. Check you have the pre-requisites listed above!
 1. Clone the git repo
 1. cd into the project folder
-1. Run `npm install -g grunt-cli`
+1. Run `npm install -g grunt-cli` - to make it possible to run grunt commands
-1. Run `npm install`.
+1. Run `npm install` - you need all the dependencies, so do not use the `--production` flag mentioned in user install guides
 	* If the install fails with errors to do with "node-gyp rebuild" or "SQLite3", follow the SQLite3 install instructions below this list
     * Usually if you're within vagrant, and have installed the guest plugins and updated that, this will not happen
-1. Run `grunt init` from the root - copies assets and compiles Handlebars templates
+1. Run `grunt init` from the root - updates bower dependencies, copies assets and compiles Handlebars templates
+1. If you're going to run in production mode, you also need to run `grunt prod`
 1. Run `npm start` from the root to start the server.

 If something goes wrong, please see the